Overview

 Oral thrush produces slightly raised, creamy white, sore patches in your mouth or on your tongue.

-Oral thrush — also called oral candidiasis (kan-dih-DIE-uh-sis) — is a condition in which the fungus Candida albicans accumulates on the lining of your mouth.
-Candida is a normal organism in your mouth, but sometimes it can overgrow and cause symptoms.
+Oral thrush, also called oral candidiasis (kan-dih-DIE-uh-sis), is a condition in which the fungus Candida albicans builds up in the mouth.
+It's natural for candida, a yeast, to live in the mouth.
+But sometimes it can grow too much and cause symptoms.

-Oral thrush causes creamy white lesions, usually on your tongue or inner cheeks.
-Sometimes oral thrush may spread to the roof of your mouth, your gums or tonsils, or the back of your throat.
+Oral thrush causes creamy white patches or spots, usually on the tongue or inner cheeks.
+Sometimes oral thrush may spread to the roof of the mouth, gums or tonsils, or the back of your throat.

-Although oral thrush can affect anyone, it's more likely to occur in babies and older adults because they have reduced immunity; in other people with suppressed immune systems or certain health conditions; or people who take certain medications.
-Oral thrush is a minor problem if you're healthy, but if you have a weakened immune system, symptoms may be more severe and difficult to control.
+Although oral thrush can affect anyone, it's more likely to occur in babies and older adults because they have lower immunity.
+It's also more likely to occur in other people with weakened immune systems or certain health conditions or people who take certain medicines.
+Oral thrush is a minor problem if you're healthy.
+But if you have a weakened immune system, symptoms may be more serious and harder to control.

 Symptoms